 Ooi House is a unique modern minimal design with king beds and ensuite bathrooms.
 The Chalet has the 4th King bed, ½ kitchen, large bathroom, deck and ocean views.
 The House and Chalet sleep 8 but we often rent to couples or just two rooms off peak.

 Ooi House was originally built to be part of an Aman Resort, set on 6 acres of garden with 100 olive trees on the banks of Margaret River.
 The property is located on the coastal hills up from the River Mouth Beach, close to Prevelly with ocean and ridge views over the river at it's widest point.
-Ooi House and Chalet are private and not overlooked by other properties and the location is central to all the Margaret River beaches and the Town which is 3 miles directly inland 10 min drive the best wineries in the area are nearby.
+Ooi House and Chalet are private and not overlooked by other properties and the location is central to all the Margaret River beaches and the Town, the best wineries in the area are nearby.

 The master bedroom is impressive with 20' ceilings, and a moving wall of Japanese sen veneer to separate the large modern bathroom with massive bath.
 Japanese sen is a main detail throughout the house and chalet.
 The master bedroom has outside door to a small concrete courtyard with views out to the ocean and over the northern banks of Margaret River.